michelle9876/ChatApplication-LemonTalk/README.md

 ## Description
 This project is Chat Application named "Lemon Talk".
-It allows users to have multiple chats.
+It allows users to create/delete accounts and have chatting with other users.

 #### Technologies